 This camp is designed for beginner-advanced.
 This camp is designed to add to the core foundation that has already been established.
-Student should have at least one year of dance/guard experience prior to entering camp.
+Student should have at least one year of dance or guard experience prior to entering camp.

 Resident Students or Individual/Commuter Student

 Instruction on various techniques, all extracurricular activities such as Talent Night, three meals daily for residents only, Camp Tour at the chosen camp Registered site.

 Please Note: Only certified checks or money orders accepted when mailing in your registration.
 No refunds are given once application and required deposit of $500 is received.
 It is understood that camp participants will not hold Maya Hayes (“the company”) sponsors or the university responsible for any loss of personal articles or any accidents, which may occur, during camp.
 Make Certified Check/Money Order Payable to: The Maya Hayes Group.

 Resident Students University dormitories and dining halls will be used by campers.
 Each dormitory is staffed with trained counselors.
 Dormitory facilities include recreation space and beautiful parlors.
 All meals are planned and prepared by trained dietitians.
 Curfew will be 9:00 PM in your room.

 Off-Campus Students Off campus students will receive a lunch meal only and responsible for their own transportation to and from the University during the camp.

 Room Assignment Room selection and assignment will be made at registration.
 Students wishing to room together are encouraged to check in together.
 Check in is scheduled for the first day Monday promptly at 8:00 am in your designated assigned dormitory.
 This will be given to you upon confirmation of your registration.